snok/django-auth-adfs/docs/faq.rst

 Make sure you follow the instructions in the troubleshooting guide.
 It will enable debugging and can quickly tell you what is wrong.

-Also, walk through :ref:`all the possible settings <configuration>` once, you might find one that needs to be adjusted to match your situation.
+Also, walk through the :ref:`settings` once, you might find one that needs to be adjusted to match your situation.